-1872 Birthday of singer/actress Anna Held, future wife of Florenz Ziegfeld, and the classic sexy French flirt of her era.
-She will play this role in a series of musical vehicles including La Poupee, The French Maid, Mam'selle Napoleon, The Parisian Model and Miss Innocence.
+1872 Birthday of singer and actor Anna Held, future wife of Florenz Ziegfeld, and the classic sexy French flirt of her era.
+She plays this role in a series of musical vehicles including La Poupee, The French Maid, Mam'selle Napoleon, The Parisian Model, and Miss Innocence.

-1901 Birthday of groundbreaking set designer Jo Mielziner (1901-1976) who will win five Tony Awards for his designs, which included sets for original productions of Death of a Salesman, Guys and Dolls, A Streetcar Named Desire, South Pacific, The King and I, Gypsy, 1776, and dozens more.
+1901 Birthday of groundbreaking set designer Jo Mielziner (1901-1976) who wins five Tony Awards for his designs, which include sets for the original productions of Death of a Salesman, Guys and Dolls, A Streetcar Named Desire, South Pacific, The King and I, Gypsy, 1776, and dozens more.

 1998 Proving everything old can be very new again, Cabaret transforms the Henry Miller's Theatre into the Kit Kat Klub.
-Directed by Sam Mendes and co-directed and choreographed by Rob Marshall, this revival opens tonight with Natasha Richardson, Ron Rifkin, Mary Louise Wilson and Alan Cumming.
-It will go on to win four Tony Awards including Best Revival of a Musical.
-The show will later move uptown to Studio 54, where it will see several big-name stars such as Jennifer Jason Leigh, Mary McCormack, and Susan Egan play the role of Sally Bowles.
-It will also become one of the few Broadway revivals to run longer than the original.
+Directed by Sam Mendes and co-directed and choreographed by Rob Marshall, the revival opens tonight with Natasha Richardson, Ron Rifkin, Mary Louise Wilson, and Alan Cumming.
+It wins four Tony Awards including Best Revival of a Musical.
+The production later moves uptown to Studio 54, where it sees several big-name stars such as Jennifer Jason Leigh, Mary McCormack, and Susan Egan play the role of Sally Bowles.
+It is also one of the few Broadway revivals to run longer than the original.

 2002 British actor Henry Goodman takes over one of the most coveted roles on Broadway: Max Bialystock in the musical The Producers.
 But he lasts only about a month, to be summarily replaced by understudy Brad Oscar.

-2003 Opening night for the R-rated puppet musical Avenue Q, by Robert Lopez, Jeff Marx and Jeff Whitty, at Off-Broadway's Vineyard Theatre.
-It will move to Broadway by fall, and go on to win the 2004 Tony Award as Best Musical.
+2003 Opening night for the R-rated puppet musical Avenue Q, by Robert Lopez, Jeff Marx, and Jeff Whitty, at Off-Broadway's Vineyard Theatre.
+It moves to Broadway a few months later, and wins the 2004 Tony Award as Best Musical.

-2008 Paul Scofield, whose sonorous voice, commanding presence and mournfully dignified mien made him one of the leading players of the London and international stage during the latter half of the 20th century, dies of leukemia at age 86.
+2008 Paul Scofield, whose sonorous voice, commanding presence, and mournfully dignified mien made him one of the leading players of the London and international stage during the latter half of the 20th century, dies at age 86.
 He is perhaps best known for creating the role of Sir Thomas More in Robert Bolt's history play A Man for All Seasons.

 2009 A revival of the Arthur Laurents-Leonard Bernstein-Stephen Sondheim musical West Side Story opens on Broadway at the Palace Theatre.
 Directed by librettist Laurents, the staging weaves Spanish into the book and songs, with "I Feel Pretty" and "A Boy Like That" delivered entirely in Spanish.